Apply for the European Master in Food Studies

 Step 2: Apply for EMFS

-As soon as you decide to choose the EMFS specialization, please let us know your interest by sending an email to food.science@wur.nl
+As soon as you decide to choose the EMFS specialization, please let us know your interest by sending an email to food.science@wur.nl.
+Once you have sent completed (Step 1) and sent your application for MFT, you are ready to apply for the EMFS specialization.

-Additionally to the information already provided via their MFT application, EMFS applicants should also send the following documents via email to food.science@wur.nl
+Applicants must send the following documents via email to food.science@wur.nl

-• Statement of motivation in which you clearly state why you wish to enrol in the EMFS programme (unless you already indicated your interest and motivation for EMFS while applying for MFT).
+- Statement of motivation in which you clearly state why you wish to enrol in the EMFS programme (unless you already indicated your interest and motivation for EMFS while applying for MFT).

-• Short video of max 1 minute (preferably a link) where you explain why you are interested in the EMFS programme and what makes you a suitable candidate.
+- Short video of max 1 minute (preferably a link) where you explain why you are interested in the EMFS programme and what makes you a suitable candidate.

+*Please note that only complete applications will be assessed.
 Online interviews with the EMFS coordinator may be a part of the evaluation process.

-1. Non-EU/Non-EFTA students: 15th of April
+- Non-EU/Non-EFTA students: 15th of April

-2. NL/EU/EFTA students: 15th of June
+- NL/EU/EFTA students: 15th of June

 The final results of the EMFS application will be communicated as soon as possible after the deadline expires.